argonaute199/chauffage-home-assistant/README.md

-## Home Assistant - Chauffage de bout en bout
+## Home Assistant - Gestion de bout en bout du chauffage

-This repository contains the files of a post called "Chauffage de bout en bout" in HACF french forum.
+This repository contains the files of a post in HACF french forum.

 Please see https://forum.hacf.fr/t/gestion-de-bout-en-bout-du-chauffage/4897